CLAS-205/au24-site/docs/textbook/unit4/lesson17-roman-medicine/index.md

 Notably in Plato's *Republic*, the ideal city-state is divided among three different classes, which represent three different body parts or three different kinds of desires.
 Physical desires are governed by the appetite and concentrated in the liver.
 Passion and emotion were concentrated in the heart.
 Finally, rationality was concentrated in the brain.Galen reasoned that if these three organs were the seats of human thought and emotion, then these must be the most important organs.
 These three organs seemed to be the most vital, and this belief was sustained and reasoned to the extent that protecting these parts of the body, particularly for soldiers and gladiators, would lead to higher survival rates for both.

 Galen was the doctor for a gladiator school for about five years in Rome, and he used that opportunity to study anatomy.
-It was said that he would actually encourage his students to look at the corpses of gladiators after matches.
-To kind of study their body parts, to study how their arms and legs worked.
-And this might be kind of gross, but if there were any organs trailing about, he said to study those as well.
+It was said that he would actually encourage his students to look at the corpses of gladiators after matches to study their body parts, and to study how their arms and legs worked.
+(This might be kind of gross, but if there were any organs trailing about, he said to study those as well.)

 Galen was also famous for studying anatomy because he dissected many animals.
 He chose to dissect a lot of apes, mostly for their resemblance to humans.
 Because he was traveling back and forth between Rome, Alexandria, and other places throughout the Roman empire, he would have had contact with a lot of other exotic and non-native animals, such as African apes or monkeys.
 At the time that Galen was writing, there were some doctors who did practice dissection on human corpses, but this was largely taboo and uncommonly practiced.
 Galen did his next best thing, and he dissected apes instead.